reefland/ansible-motd-zfs-smartd/README.md

 ## TL;DR

 * Standard Message of the Day (MOTD) output can be disabled or replaced with enhanced versions.
-* HDD/SSD Testing will be provided by Smartmon Tools.
+* HDD/SSD Testing and Testing Schedule (can be customized) will be provided by Smartmon Tools.
-* HDD/SSD Testing Schedulers can be specified.
-* Each system login will show you the status of the last device test as well as its current temperature
+* Each system login will show you the status of the last device test as well as its current temperature.

 ---